fmillion-mnsu/cs401-f24/G_ASSIGN1.md

     Since we already built the kernel before, the rebuild will be much faster!

-    You can verify if your kernel built successfully with this command: `file arch/x86_64/boot/Image` or `file arch/arm64/boot/Image`
+    You can verify if your kernel built successfully with this command: `file arch/x86_64/boot/bzImage` or `file arch/arm64/boot/Image.gz`

     If you successfully built your newly modified kernel, you should see something like this:

-    `arch/x86_64/boot/Image: Linux kernel x86 boot executable bzImage, version 6.10.0-flint-rushit-mansi-ryne (root@localhost) #1 ...`
+    `arch/x86_64/boot/bzImage: Linux kernel x86 boot executable bzImage, version 6.10.0-flint-rushit-mansi-ryne (root@localhost) #1 ...`

     If you see your group member's names in there, you've successfully built a *custom* kernel!

 14. Copy your *custom* kernel to the directory you created in step 9, and **rename** the image file to `Image2`.

-    > If you renamed the first kernel image file from `Image` to `Image1`, copying the new `Image` file into your output directory won't overwrite the original build.
+    > If you renamed the first kernel image file to `Image1`, copying the new image file into your output directory won't overwrite the original build.
 However, if you did *not* rename the file first, copying the new image will *overwrite* the original.
 Your submission must contain *both* kernel images!

 15. The final step for building most kernels is to build and copy the **modules**.

+    First run `make -j$(nproc) modules` to build the modules themselves.
+This is another step that will take some time - possibly more than the initial kernel build!
+Take a break and play some DnD or Minecraft `:)`.

-    Run this command to finish building and copy the module files to your output directory:
+16. Run this command to finish building and copy the module files to your output directory:

     * Intel: `make INSTALL_MOD_PATH=/home/<...path to your project dir...>/modules modules_install`
     * Apple Silicon: `make ARCH=arm64 INSTALL_MOD_PATH=/home/<...path to your project dir...>/modules modules_install`

-16. To submit your assignment, switch into your project directory and use the `tar` command to make an **archive** of the directory.
+17. To submit your assignment, switch into your project directory and use the `tar` command to make an **archive** of the directory.
 Use the `-j` command line option to use bzip2 compression.

     Name the file `group1-kernel.tar.bz2`.